ctuning/ck-clsmith/README.md

 Christopher Lidbury, Andrei Lascu, Nathan Chong, Alastair F. Donaldson

-We converted this artifact to CK format (finer-grain and reusable components), shared it as standard CK repository at GITHUB and validated it via experiment crowdsourcing on several machines.
+We converted this artifact to CK format (finer-grain and reusable components), shared it as standard CK repository on GitHub and validated it via experiment crowdsourcing on several machines.
-You may see some live results here:
+You can see some live results here:
 * http://cknowledge.org/repo/web.php?subview=a9143fb9593da7f9&wcid=bc0409fb61f0aa82:0d9e443249d38187&table_sort=2

 We also added this example to CK "Getting Started Guide" here: